 Update: Pensacola Housing continues to provide first-time homebuyer and foreclosure prevention classes.
-In addition, Housing staff advises voucher families who reach the program goal of self-sufficiency about homebuyer programs including the first-time homebuyer programs administered by the Housing Department and Habitat for Humanity.
-Members of the rental assistance team are eager to offer our clients an HCV Homeownership Program and we hope to have the necessary updates to the HCV Administrative Plan approved in calendar year 2023.
+In addition, Housing staff advises voucher families who reach the program goal of self-sufficiency about homebuyer programs including the homebuyer programs administered by the Housing Department and Habitat for Humanity.
+Members of the rental assistance team are eager to offer our clients an HCV Homeownership Program and we hope to have the necessary updates to the HCV Administrative Plan to be able to offer this.